Skip to main content Skip to footer

 Is this course right for me?

-Learners will study two qualifications in one year – a technical certificate (BTEC Level 3 in Manufacturing Engineering, equivalent to 1.5 A-levels) and a competence National Vocational Qualification (EAL Level 2 Diploma in Engineering Technologies).
+Learners will study two qualifications in one year – a technical certificate (BTEC Level 3 in Manufacturing Engineering, equivalent to 1.5 A-levels) and a competence Qualification (Level 2 Certificate in Engineering).

 Learners will also undertake five weeks of work experience with a mechanical or marine engineering company.